 Sam Hovland came to Austin in 1972 when his father began teaching at UT and his mother began a career in the AISD.
 He has been involved the Austin food & wine industry for over twenty years as a kitchen manager, bartender, & captain, with forays into audio engineering after getting his BS in communications at UT, and an IS Directorship during the tech boom.
 He is very excited about his position at East End Wines and the match-up of philosophies with long time friend Matt Miller.

 His first retail wine experience was with the Austin Wine Merchant in the late 90’s.
 His next wine-related position was with the Headliners Club, where he has been since 2000.
-There he creates the wine list, deals with about forty local wine representatives & suppliers, and maintains the wine cellars for the club.
+There he creates the wine list, deals with about seventy local wine representatives & suppliers, and maintains the wine cellars for the club.
 While sommelier at the Headliners Club over the past decade, he has also worked at Sardine Rouge, Demi-Epicurious, The Lakeway Inn and Conference Resort, and Mars Restaurant and Bar.
 He has also served as wine buyer for the Wild Wood Art Café, and Gourmage of Texas in New Braunfels.
 He has acted as a consultant or wine buyer for many other restaurants and retail shops, including a brief stint on the wine committee for Twin Liquors.
+His current big project is buying wines for Swift’s Attic, since their inception, and for the upcoming Wu Chow.
 Sam continues to consult and operate special private events, working with a variety of catering companies.
 He looks forward to many more great dinners and tastings.